-The following is an example calculation designed to illustrate the use of the calculation methods described in the sections above.
-For the purposes of this example, consider a 1,000,000 L solution (~ 264,200 gallons) of 4 M NaNO3, 2 M NaNO2, 1 M NaOH, 0.5 M NaAlO2 3,000 mg/L formate, and 10,000 mg/L of glycolate exposed to 30,000 BTU/hr of gamma radiation at 70 degrees Celsius.
-It should be noted that the nitrate and nitrite concentrations used in this example calculation are the same values used in an example calculation presented by Hester.
-Concentrations of hydroxide and aluminum are given as examples in order to calculate radiolytic and thermolytic hydrogen generation rates from formate and glycolate thermolysis.
+The following is an example calculation designed to illustrate the use of the calculation methods described in the prior sections.
+For the purposes of this example, consider a 1,000,000 L solution (~ 264,200 gallons) of 4 M NaNO3, 2 M NaNO2, 1 M NaOH, 0.5 M NaAlO2, 3,000 mg/L formate, 1,000 mg/L of Total Organic Carbon (excluding formate and glycolate) and 10,000 mg/L of glycolate exposed to 30,000 BTU/hr of gamma radiation at 70 °C. It should be noted that the nitrate and nitrite concentrations used in this example calculation are the same values used in an example calculation presented by Hester.
+Concentrations of hydroxide, nitrate, nitrite and aluminum are given as examples to calculate radiolytic and thermolytic hydrogen generation rates from formate, glycolate, and other organics.